QuentinOchem/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 pragma Assertion_Policy (Gold => Check, Platinium => Ignore);
 ```

-Compiler and prover options may also have an impact on the default policies.
+Compiler options may also have an impact on the default policies.

-Note that activating or deactivating ghost scopes have an impact on dependent
+Note that activating or deactivating assertion levels have an impact on dependent
 ghost scopes as follows:
 - Deactivating one assertion level will deactivate all assertion levels that are
   allowed to depend on it.